pingcap/blog/tidb-operator-source-code-reading-v-backup-and-restore.md

 * _[TiDB Operator Source Code Reading (III): The Component Control Loop](https://pingcap.com/blog/tidb-operator-source-code-reading-3-component-control-loop)_
 * _[TiDB Operator Source Code Reading (IV): Implementing a Component Control Loop](https://pingcap.com/blog/tidb-operator-source-code-reading-4-implement-component-control-loop)_

 In our last article, we learned how to [implement a component control loop](https://pingcap.com/blog/tidb-operator-source-code-reading-4-implement-component-control-loop) in TiDB Operator.
-This time, I’ll move on to a new but important topic: backup and restore.
+This time, I'll move on to a new but important topic: backup and restore.

 Backup and restore are two of the most important and frequently used operations when you maintain a database.
 To ensure data safety, database maintainers usually need a set of scripts that automatically back up the data and recover the dataset when data is corrupted.
 A well-designed backup and restore platform should allow you to: